 To set a bit of background you should note the following points:

-- The Montana allows various aspects of “user” data, which includes all your caches and maps, and also custom icons.
+- You can customize many aspects of the Montana’s “user” data, which includes all geocaches, maps, and also icons.

-- Custom icons do not replace the default ones in the Garmin’s storage system – it has a hierarchy of folders that it checks through, and the custom folders are checked before the default ones.
-So you shouldn’t need to uninstall anything.
+- Custom icons do not replace the default ones in the Garmin’s storage system.
+The device uses a hierarchy of folders, and uses the custom folders before the default ones.
+You shouldn’t need to uninstall anything.